muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Why not? and besides, you building a relationship with these elves creates a pretty convenient way for Melody to see how her home turned out after her departure from the perspective of an outsider."

 At Phanna's words, Mikay and I both fell into silence.

+As much as I'd like to deny it, I'm very curious about how my colony, more spicifically, my party is doing.

+How much better off are they without me.

+How much more efficent they must be without me messing everything up every time.

+Although it hurts me to think about all this, in a way I was very curious how well things would turn out without me.

+But do I want to find out?

+I was nothing but a hinderance before so I'm sure things are much better without me.

+But I want to know exactly how much better things are.

+I want to know exactly how much of a bother I was.

+I want to know exactly what I was or wasn't worth...

+I'm scared to know.

+Knowing would hurt.

+In a way, not knowing is a type of blessing but I want to know.

+In a way, I could say that my soul yearns to know.

+But do I have the courage to find out, to face the truth?

+I didn't have answers to these questions.

+I didn't know if I could get answers to these questions.

+For now, it seemes like the only way for me to know is to be faced with the choice and to see weather I would run away or face the truth head on.

+I wonder what choice I'd make once I was faced with the choice.

+"P-phanna... c-can you modify my appearance some more?"

+If I didn't know how I would react till the oppertunity to find out arses then the only way forward is to bring about a future were the oppertunity to find out does happen.

+If I am unable to face the truth then I'll just have to run away.

+But if by some chance, I did end up finding the courage in myself to face the the truth, then I want to be ready for it.

+"Melody, are you sure?"
+Mikay asked heistantly.

+"Yes, I'm sure."
+I replied.

+"That's the spirit!"
+Phanna smiled patting me on my back.

+"Welp, as far as further adjustments goes, I'm going to need Mikay's help.
+I'll need to prepair something.
+Mikay can you get a few blocks of wood a bit bigger than Melody's head for me? oh and also a knife too."

+"Uhh What?
+Sure?
+I guess?"
+Mikay answered hesitantly.

+Phanna's request seemed to have caught mikay by surprise but he soon regained his composure.

+"Anyways, I take it that you're both is in support of me doing some private tutoring for the elves?"
+Mikay asked.

+"Yup" Phanna affermed while I gave a small nod.

+At our answers, Mikay seemed to have fallen into some deep thought.

+"Well.
+I guess I'll give it some more thought.
+I'll get you those blocks of wood then.
+How many blocks do you need?"

+"Uhh... maybe 20? it really depends on you actually so lets start with 20"

+"What?"
+Mikay said a bit puzzled but he didn't seem to press the issue further and left to get the wood Phanna requested.

+As for Phanna, he began studying my face and head with extreme detail.

+It made me rather uncomfortable in the beginning but after a couple minutes of it, I got rather used to it.

+Mikay and Phanna spent the rest of the day together doing something to a block of wood.

+I tried to ask them what they were doing.

+Mikay ansewered with "I have no clue, ask Phanna." and Phanna answered with "creating art."

+At the end, I was left just as clueless as mikay and ended up spending the rest of the day with Pillow and Cushen.

+The two blobs still didn't seem to like me much and would jump around when I approached.

+I wish they would go back to being docile but the current aggresively confrontational blobs had it's own strange charm to them.

+...